Unstable weather

-We are in March and spring will officially arrive in 20 days’ time.
+We are in March, and spring will officially arrive in 20 days’ time.
 The days get longer but the weather is still unpredictable.
-The night temperature remains between minus two to zero degree Celsius, with the highs reaching 8 to 9 degrees in the day.
+At night, the temperature remains between minus two to zero degree Celsius.
+In the day time, the high reaches 8 to 9 degrees.
+9 degrees in the day.
 With the freezing temperature, I am afraid that the morning frost will hurt the budding spring flowers.
+Despite the weather uncertainty, I still must to prepare for the upcoming growing season of homegrown vegetables.

 First primrose of the year, 26 December 2022.